wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-development-essentials/includes/6-controls-and-images-repositories.md

 ![controls repository pane](..\media\controls-repository-pane.png)

-Adding a Press Button in Window Action, we are prompted to select a control which identifies the button to press:
+Adding a Press Button in Window Action, we are prompted to select a control that identifies the button to press:

 ![press button in window action properties](..\media\press-button-in-window-action-properties.png)